JungeAlexander/cocoscore/doc/example/example.md

 When training a custom model, an additional column is needed in the dataset file that indicates whether the sentence is classified as positive or negative.
 These class labels are to be specified as 1 (for positives) or 0 (for negatives).
 For the purpose of this tutorial, we randomly assign each instance in `demo.tsv` to one of the classes and append the class labels to each line.
+In a real world setting, we assign these labels using [distant supervision](#appendix-distant-supervision) or you can use a manually labelled dataset, if available.
 This is achieved by executing the following in a terminal:

 ```bash